 It was super comfy and magnificent yet totally relaxed.
 There was no straight back or stiff upper lip needed here.
 The music in the Atrium was so lovely to hear and I just felt like I could unwind and enjoy.

 I was slightly surprised that it wasn’t your normal afternoon tea affair with a cake stand and finger sandwiches.
 It was actually a buffet style in which everything was laid out for you.

 There was a wide range of international teas available to order from English Breakfast, smoky Assamese, Chai all the way to your Broken Orange Pekoe.
 It was a hard choice but I simply wouldn’t be a Brit if I didn’t choose the all-time classic, English Breakfast.

 There was a wide range of savoury snacks on offer which were mostly an Asian style.
-There was chicken satay skewers, samosas, curries, chutney’s, flatbreads and bruschetta.
+There were chicken satay skewers, samosas, curries, chutney’s, flatbreads, and bruschetta.

 Also, they had some ‘healthy shots’ in interesting combinations including cucumber and lemon.
 They were delicious.